Things to do in Carlton, Nottinghamshire

 Present Day Carlton

 Modern-day Carlton is centred around the main shopping street, Carlton Hill.
 It has several national shopping chains along with local grocers, newsagents and a chemist.
-A larger shopping centre can be found at Carlton Square.17th century graveyard which had to be relocated.
-Carlton has a number of churches representing many denominations.
+A larger shopping centre can be found at Carlton Square.

 The Midlands Academy of Dance and Drama (MADD) is based in the town and is reputedly one of the top musical theatre colleges in the UK.